MultiSafepay/docs/content/integrations/magento-1.md

 We test the plugin with Magento 1 core checkout and OneStepCheckout.com (`Idev`).

-✅ &nbsp; **Tip!** Always test OneStepCheckout to make sure it is compatible with your configuration of the plugin.
+&nbsp; **💡 Tip!** Always test OneStepCheckout to make sure it is compatible with your configuration of the plugin.

 ## Currencies